|

 180 photo prints, copy prints, negatives, contact sheets, and slides

-This collection consists of photographs from the donors childhood,
+This collection consists of photographs from the donor’s childhood, teenage

-teenage years, friends, opera singers, and her professional singing career.
+years, friends, opera singers, and her professional singing career.
+Mary Jane

-The donor is a native of Pampa, Texas, graduated from Texas Tech University, and received
+acclaim.
+A native of Pampa, Texas, she graduated from Texas Tech University and

-her masters degree in Music from West Texas State University in Canyon, Texas.
+received her Master’s degree in music from West Texas State University in

 Johnson, Mary Jane